The application period for the 2020 HEP Scholarship is now open.

 A complete application packet includes the following:

-- Complete pages 1 through 8 of the HEP application form.
-If questions do not apply, applicant should write “N/A” (not applicable).
+- Completed HEP application form.
+If questions do not apply, applicant will write “N/A” (not applicable).

 - The applicant’s Afognak Shareholder ID number must be noted on the application to provide proof of eligibility.